-- LCM Asset Management is a specialist in belowinvestment grade U.S. broadly syndicated leveraged loans. - Collateralised Loan Obligations (CLOs), which are long-term, multi-year investment vehicles.
-LCM has a track record of over 20 years in CLO issuance and management and has launched 40 CLOs to date. - The team combines fundamental credit analysis with expertise in CLO structuring. - · LCM is based in New York. - TFG Asset Management owns 100% of the business and Tetragon is an investor in LCM products. - · Find out more at www.lcmam.com.
+- LCM Asset Management is a specialist in below-investment grade U.S. broadly syndicated leveraged loans. - LCM manages loan assets through Collateralised Loan Obligations (CLOs), which are long-term, multi-year investment vehicles.
+LCM has a track record of over 20 years in CLO issuance and management and has launched 40 CLOs to date. - The team combines fundamental credit analysis with expertise in CLO structuring. - LCM is based in New York. - TFG Asset Management owns 100% of the business and Tetragon is an investor in LCM products. - Find out more at www.lcmam.com.